 Idaho Rules of Family Law Procedure Rule 443.
-Sanctions for Violation of Orders - Motion for Order Compelling Discovery.
+Sanctions for Violation of Mandatory Disclosure and Orders - Motion for Order Compelling Discovery.

-B. Motion.
+B. Motion to compel additional discovery.
 The discovering party may move for an order compelling disclosure, an answer, or a designation, or an order compelling inspection in accordance with the request, or compelling an evaluation under Rule 442 if:

 5. a person or a person in the custody of or under the legal control of a party fails to attend an examination under Rule 442 .

 6. a person fails to comply with the mandatory disclosure provisions of Rule 401.

 The motion must include a certification that the movant has in good faith conferred or attempted to confer with the party not making the disclosure in an effort to secure the disclosure without court action.
 When taking a deposition on oral examination, the proponent of the question may complete or adjourn the examination before he applies for an order.
 If the court denies the motion in whole or in part, it may make such protective order as it would have been empowered to make on a motion made pursuant to Rule 409 .

 C. Evasive or incomplete answer or disclosure.
 For purposes of this subdivision an evasive or incomplete answer is to be treated as a failure to answer or disclose.

 D. Award of expenses of motion.
 If the motion is granted, the court shall, after opportunity for hearing, require the party or deponent whose conduct necessitated the motion or the party or attorney advising such conduct or both of them to pay to the moving party the reasonable expenses incurred in obtaining the order, including attorney's fees, unless the court finds that the opposition to the motion was substantially justified or that other circumstances make an award of expenses unjust.